KargJonas/schas/README.md

 ### Set up Discord API access

-- Create a Discord bot [here](https://discord.com/developers/applications)
+- Open Discord app overview [here](https://discord.com/developers/applications)
+- Click on `New Application`
+- Choose application name
+- Go to `General Information` section
-  - Choose a name (this is only shown in your Discord API dashboard)
+- Choose a name for your bot (this is only shown in your Discord API dashboard)
 - Go to the `Bot` section
 - Choose a username.
 This will be visible in Discord
-  - Toggle "message content intent to true"
+- Toggle `MESSAGE CONTENT INTENT` to true
 - Save changes
 - Click "Reset Token" below "username", to get your API access token.
   You'll need to put this into the .env file - see below

 ### Create `.env` file